How to buy the best portable storage drive

 - exFAT – can be used on both platforms without the limitations of FAT32.

 Drive failures aren't common, but they can happen to any drive without warning (thus the need for regular backups).
 Most drives have two or three years' warranty, but some have lifetime warranty.
-Either way, a warranty won't cover lost data, just the hardware itself.
+Either way, a warranty won't cover lost data unless specifically mentioned, just the hardware itself.
 Always keep a backup and, if you're very security-minded, keep a backup of your backup.
 Data recovery by a specialist service can be quite expensive.